YouliangYuan/YouliangYuan.github.io/_pages/about.md

 About Me
 ======
-Youliang Yuan is an PhD student in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
+Youliang Yuan is a PhD student in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
 He received his M.E. from the School of Computer Science, Wuhan University.
 Before that, he received a B.E. in School of Physics Science and Engineering, Tongji University.